nnichols/nnichols.github.io/_posts/2018-12-16-serious-cirrus.markdown

 Sif explains that he is trying to help the town, but Kip believes all hope is lost.
 The soldiers have been stationed in the village for almost a year, and the last time someone tried to get involved, they were beaten half to death.
 Dismayed, Sif asks if he could at least help out to earn a room to stay in for the night.
-The innkeeper directs him to the most dire and pressing work in town: clearing his basement of rats.
+The innkeeper directs him to the direst and pressing work in town: clearing his basement of rats.

 [< Previous Chapter: The Alcoholic Amnesiac](/dnd/the-great-and-mighty-grok/the-alcoholic-amnesiac)
 |